-Photography Workshop with Stella Johnson (online )
+Photography Workshop with Stella Johnson ( in-person)

 You can also pay directly via VENMO to @juanreyes80 to secure your spot ( include your name and email address )

 QUESTIONS??
 Email Juan Reyes at firstname.lastname@example.org

 Stella Johnson is a photographer and educator known for her passionate and honest documentary projects.
 She received a Core Fulbright Scholar Grant to photograph in Mexico in 2003, and Fulbright Senior Specialist grants to teach in Mexico in 2006 and in Colombia in 2018.
 The University of Maine Press published her monograph, Al Sol: Photographs from Mexico, Cameroon and Nicaragua in 2008.
-Johnson’s photographs have been widely exhibited in the United States and internationally.

 A dedicated educator, Johnson holds teaching positions at Boston University and Lesley University College of Art and Design.
 She also teaches workshops in Greece, Cuba, and Mexico.
 She was a 2013 finalist for the Massachusetts Cultural Council Artist Fellowship, Photolucida Critical Mass Top 50, and a nominee for the Boston Foundation’s Brother Thomas Fellowship.
 Johnson’s work has received numerous honors including a New England Foundation for the Arts Cultural Collaborative Artist-in-Residence Grant and Julia Margaret Cameron Award.